-Cridersville, OH - Households that have applied for federal and state disaster assistance can expect to be contacted and may be visited by a damage inspector to verify losses, according to the Department of Homeland Security’s Federal Emergency Management Agency (FEMA).
+BATON ROUGE, La. -- Individuals who have applied for federal and state disaster assistance can expect to be contacted and will be visited by a damage inspector to verify losses, according to the Department of Homeland Security’s Federal Emergency Management Agency (FEMA).

-"The inspections help us determine the amount of damages experienced by an applicant and his or her eligibility, which allows us to assist in the quickest and most efficient way possible,” said Federal Coordinating Officer Pete Martinasco.
+“The inspections help us determine the amount of damages experienced by an applicant and their eligibility, which allows us to assist them in the quickest and most efficient way possible,” said Federal Coordinating Officer Pete Martinasco.
 “Without inspections we would be unable to determine the assistance needed by applicants.”

-Applicants can expect one or more different inspectors to visit and assess their disaster-damaged property.
-FEMA housing inspectors usually will schedule appointments within 7-10 days following an application.
+Individuals can expect one or more inspectors to visit and assess their damaged property.
+Housing inspectors will schedule an appointment after an individual has registered with Homeland Security, FEMA.
 The U.S. Small Business Administration (SBA) sends loss verifiers to inspect damaged property of those who have submitted a completed loan application.

-"We are advising applicants to ask for identification from everyone claiming to be a damage inspector," said Richard Roman, deputy state coordinating officer.
-"All inspectors and verifiers carry official photo identification.
-If an inspector is not wearing identification, ask to see it."
+“We are advising applicants to ask for identification from everyone saying they are damage inspectors,” said State Coordinating Officer Art Jones.
+“All inspectors and verifiers carry official photo identification.
+If an inspector’s identification is not visible, ask to see it.”

 Individuals may register for disaster assistance by calling the toll-free number at 1-800-621-FEMA (3362).
 Hearing or speech impaired individuals may call TTY at 1-800-462-7585.